 www.institutodevision.com

-Biswell’s transnational trajectory—born to Colombian parents who fled political violence and settled in Paris—resonates through her work’s layered temporalities and shifting geographies.
-Navigating between Western visual regimes and indigenous ontologies, she constructs a language that resists binary frameworks, instead embracing the resources of the in-between.
+Biswell's transnational trajectory—born to Colombian parents who fled political violence and settled in Paris—resonates through her work's layered temporalities and shifting geographies.
+Navigating between Western visual regimes and Global South ontologies, she constructs a language that resists binary frameworks, instead embracing the resources of the in-between.
+Her oeuvre amplifies narratives that are often sidelined or rendered invisible, dismantling the hierarchical frameworks of the photographic medium.
+Exploring vulnerability, femininity, and morality, she articulates a poetics of resistance—asserting the image as a space of agency, memory, and transformation.

 Represented by